rstudio/DT/inst/examples/DT-checkbox/Readme.md

-The top example shows how you can insert a column of checkboxes into a table, and obtain their values in Shiny.
-The selected rows are plotted as solid points on the scatterplot.
-First, we appended the `cars` data with a column of checkboxes via `appendCheckboxes()`.
-The `options` argument of `datatable()` disabled the ordering of this column (since it does not make much sense to order these checkboxes), and `escape = -4` means the 4th column should not be escaped since it is supposed to be raw HTML.
+The top example shows a client-side table, and the indices of the selected rows (`input$x1_selected`) are integers.

-The bottom example shows you can also use checkboxes as the "row names" of the data, and the indices of the selected rows are printed on the right.
+The bottom example shows a server-side table.
+Make sure you have included row names in the table (as the first column of the table).
+In the case of server-side processing, the row names of the selected rows are available in `input$x3_selected` as a character vector.